tagomoris/fluent-plugin-amplifier-filter/README.md

 ### AmplifierFilterOutput

-Modify numeric values of specified fields, and Re-emit with modified tags.
+[Fluentd](http://fluentd.org) plugin to modify numeric values of specified fields, and Re-emit with modified tags.
 Useful for counting values of sampled data (by fluent-plugin-sampling-filter or etc).

 ## Configuration